-The Board has ratified the Compensation Committee's evaluation of the 1997 compensation and performances of Mr. Cohen (Chief Executive Officer), Mr. Siegel (Executive Vice-President), Mr. Phillips (Vice President-Distribution) and Mr. McNally (Vice President-Finance), in light of the criteria outlined above.
-The Committee and the Board believe that the Company's outstanding performance in a challenging retail environment underscores the contributions of these individuals and that their hands-on leadership is an essential element in this success.
+The Board has ratified the Compensation Committee's evaluation of the 1998 compensation and performances of Mr. Milton L. Cohen (Chief Executive Officer), Mr. Jeffrey Siegel (Executive Vice President), Mr. Craig Phillips (Vice President-Distribution), Mr. Robert McNally (Vice President-Finance) and Mr. Bruce Cohen (Vice President-National Sales), in light of the criteria outlined above.
+The Committee and the Board believe that the Company's outstanding performance in a challenging retail environment underscores the contributions of these individuals and that their hands-on leadership is an essential element of this success.

-Compensation Committee of the Board of Directors Milton L. Cohen Jeffrey Siegel
+Compensation Committee of the Board of Directors Milton L. Cohen Jeffrey Siegel extended in 1995.
+The terms of such promissory notes are described in "Certain Transactions" above.